ahaspel/schema/README.md

 Then do:

     npm install

+Or just do this:

+    npm i --save git+ssh://git@github.com:ahaspel/schema.git

 When you want to upgrade to a later version you need to edit package.json to match the tag you want.